Route 159 (Connecticut–Massachusetts): Route description

-Route 159 begins at the Hartford–Windsor town line as a continuation of Main Street.
+Route 159 begins at the Hartford–Windsor town line as a continuation of North Main Street.
 It heads north as Windsor Avenue before meeting I-91 at Exit 41.
 In Windsor, it underpasses I-291, with access to and from the east provided by Deerfield Road.
 Almost immediately, it meets the eastern end of Route 218.
 After passing the east end of Route 178, Route 159 enters the center of Windsor, passing the town green before intersecting the southern end of Route 75.
 It then crosses the Farmington River, and starts to parallel the west bank of the Connecticut River, which it will for most of the rest of its length.
 In Windsor Locks, it meets I-91 once again at Exit 49, and has a brief overlap with Route 140.
 It passes along the eastern side of Suffield, where it has a brief overlap with Route 190.
 It then crosses the Massachusetts state line into Agawam, where it passes by Six Flags New England before entering the center of town.
 North of the center, Route 159 has an interchange with Route 57, before continuing north along Main Street to the intersection of Route 75 and Route 147 just south of the Westfield River and the West Springfield city line.

 Route 159 in Windsor is also known as the Kasmir Pulaski Memorial Highway.